Teenage Dirtbag

 "Teenage Dirtbag" is a song by American rock band Wheatus.
-It was released on June 20, 2000, as the lead single from their eponymous debut album (2000).
+It was released on June 20, 2000, serving as the band's debut single and as the lead single from their self-titled debut album (2000).
 The song was written by guitarist and vocalist Brendan B. Brown and was inspired by a childhood experience of his.

 In the United States, "Teenage Dirtbag" peaked at number seven on the Billboard Modern Rock Tracks chart.
 It was also successful worldwide, especially in Australia, where it spent four weeks at number one, ended 2000 as the country's second-best-selling single, and received a triple platinum sales certification.
 Elsewhere, the song reached number one in Austria and Flanders and peaked at number two in the United Kingdom, where it was certified quadruple platinum in 2024.
-It has sold five million copies worldwide as of 2014.
+It had sold five million copies worldwide as of 2014.

 Background

 "Teenage Dirtbag" is about a childhood experience that guitarist and vocalist Brendan B. Brown had.
 In a 2012 interview with Tone Deaf, he said:

 It came from the summer of 1984 on Long Island, when I was 10 years old.
 That summer in the woods behind my house, there was a Satanic, drug-induced ritual teen homicide that went down; and the kid who did it was called Ricky Kasso, and he was arrested wearing an AC/DC T-shirt.
 That made all the papers, and the television, obviously; and here I was, 10 years old, walking around with a case full of AC/DC and Iron Maiden and Metallica – and all the parents and the teachers and the cops thought I was some kind of Satan worshipper.
 So that's the backdrop for that song.

 Brown also added that the song's sing-along chorus remains an act of defiance: "so when I sing: 'I'm just a teenage dirtbag', I'm effectively saying: 'Yeah, fuck you if you don't like it.
 Just because I like AC/DC doesn't mean I'm a devil worshipper, and you're an idiot.'
 That's where it comes from."
 In the same interview, regarding the possible reasons for its continued success, Brown recalled his father's words: "Every teenager has to go through that 'being an outsider' thing, at least a little bit.
 So that story is still the same for people, even if it's thirty years after I went through it."

 The song's vocals are all performed by Brown, including a segment in falsetto.
 When the group arranged a joint tour with MC Frontalot, MC Frontalot contributed a nerdcore rap verse to the song, as did MC Lars.

 The song grew to become a veritable outsider anthem and Wheatus' biggest hit.